mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 | Claimed Domains   | Organization| Admin Organization|
 | SCIM Group | Team in Organization | Linked Organization |

-> ❗ If you use Azure for SSO, contact Mixpanel before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”

 ## Setting Up Shared SSO